timofei7/cs10-installs/README.md

 ![image](https://raw.github.com/timofei7/cs10-installs/master/images//goto_preferences.png)
 4. Make sure Command Line Tools are installed:
 ![image](https://raw.github.com/timofei7/cs10-installs/master/images/preferences_window.png)
+5. Download and install [Xquartz](http://xquartz.macosforge.org/) (optional on 10.6 or 10.7 but required on 10.8)

 ###on Snow Leopard (ideally you should upgrade to 10.7+ but this will work):###

 1. Download and Install:  [xcode_4.2_for_snow_leopard.dmg](http://www.cs.dartmouth.edu/~tim/cs10/xcode_4.2_for_snow_leopard.dmg)

 ##2) Install Homebrew and OpenCV##